Analyzing Xponential Fitness (XPOF) and Its Competitors

 |2.57

-Xponential Fitness presently has a consensus price target of $24.83, suggesting a potential upside of 34.53%.
-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 45.66%.
-Given Xponential Fitness’ competitors higher possible upside, analysts plainly believe Xponential Fitness has less favorable growth aspects than its competitors.
+Xponential Fitness presently has a consensus target price of $24.83, indicating a potential upside of 31.95%.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 46.52%.
+Given Xponential Fitness’ rivals higher possible upside, analysts plainly believe Xponential Fitness has less favorable growth aspects than its rivals.

-This table compares Xponential Fitness and its competitors top-line revenue, earnings per share and valuation.
+This table compares Xponential Fitness and its rivals’ net margins, return on equity and return on assets.

 |Xponential Fitness